-NOTE 2: The P-CSCF (IMS-ALG) will not establish e2ae security for RTP based media if the SDP offer received from the S-CSCF indicates that e2e security is being offered, cf. clauses 7.3.2 and 7.3.3 for the establishment of e2e security on the terminating side.
+NOTE 2: The P-CSCF (IMS-ALG) will not establish e2ae security for RTP based media or IMS data channel media if the SDP offer received from the S-CSCF indicates that e2e security is being offered, cf. clauses 7.3.2, 7.3.3, and 7.3.x for the establishment of e2e security on the terminating side.

 The procedure in the above figure is now described step-by-step.

-1. The S-CSCF in the terminating network receives an SDP Offer for an RTP media stream with transport “RTP/AVP” or “RTP/AVPF” or an MSRP stream with transport “TCP/MSRP” from the originating network.
+1. The S-CSCF in the terminating network receives an SDP Offer for an RTP media stream with transport "RTP/AVP", "RTP/AVPF", an MSRP stream with transport "TCP/MSRP", or an IMS data channel stream with transport "UDP/DTLS/SCTP" from the originating network.